gagan-iitb/DIST_GNN/README.md

 The code used in the tutorial is available on [Github](https://github.com/Anirban600/EAT-DistGNN)

 ## Setup
 The setup assumes you have docker installed on your system.
-If docker is not installed then install docker using the following links:
+If docker is not installed, then install docker using the following links:

 [Linux](https://docs.docker.com/engine/install/) | [Windows](https://docs.docker.com/desktop/setup/install/windows-install/) | [Mac](https://docs.docker.com/desktop/setup/install/mac-install/).

 **Please watch this [video](https://drive.google.com/file/d/1Fd8MbXWvKfukSE-p5EZ9dOzxRPLa-VnA/view?usp=drive_link) on environment setup.
-Doing this setup beforehand is recommended so you can follow along in the hands-on during the tutorial.**
+You should do this setup beforehand so you can follow along in the hands-on during the tutorial.**
 The code has all the required files for setup.
-## Follow these commands and run these commands on command line one by one
+## Follow these commands and run these commands on the command line one by one
 ```
 git clone https://github.com/Anirban600/EAT-DistGNN.git
 ```
-Update path of the folder in docker-compose yml file(Remeber path should be absolute path of EAT-DistGNN)
+Update the path of the folder in the docker-compose.yml file(Remember the path should be the absolute path of EAT-DistGNN)
 ```
 cd EAT-DistGNN
 sudo docker-compose build